-It’s important to know where your furnace filter is so you can change it regularly.
-Some people choose to have a qualified heating professional change their filter for them, but plenty of others do it themselves.
-Whichever you decide, be sure your furnace filter gets changed at least every three months to ensure efficient movement of heat inside your home.
+Knowing where your furnace filter is located is your first step to changing it regularly, assuring your furnace is running at top efficiency.
+Some people choose to have a qualified heating technician, like those at MTB Mechanical, change their filter for them as a benefit of ongoing professional maintenance.
+But plenty of others do it themselves.
+Whichever you decide, be sure your furnace filter gets changed often to ensure efficient movement of heat inside your home.

 Why does my furnace need a filter?

-As air inside your home is pulled into the ductwork of your HVAC system, a filter works to rid it of particles and debris before it comes into contact with your sensitive furnace components.
-Additionally, your filter also acts to clean the air that’s pushed out of the furnace before it’s blown into your home, removing pollen, allergens, and dust mites.
-It’s important to change your filter in order to keep your HVAC system working properly and to keep its components clean.
-Change once a month for standard 1 inch filters, Every 3 months for 1” pleated filters, and once every 6 months to a year for 5” media filters.
-This will extend the overall life of your equipment and improve your indoor air quality.
+As the air inside your home is pulled into the ductwork of your HVAC system, a filter works to rid it of particles and debris before it comes into contact with your sensitive furnace components.
+Additionally, your filter cleans the air that’s pushed out of the furnace before it’s blown into your home, removing pollen, allergens, and dust mites.
+It’s important to change your filter to ensure your HVAC system is working properly and to keep its components clean.
+The recommended frequency is once a month for standard one-inch filters, every three months for one-inch pleated filters, and once every six months to a year for five-inch media filters.
+Consistent filter changing will extend the overall life of your equipment and improve your indoor air quality.

 Where is my furnace filter?